thesethtruth/esi-course-utwente/installation-guide.md

 ### Step 6 - Validate your installation

-Make sure your conda environment is activated (`conda activate esi-course`), then run the example from lecture 6 directly using the Play button on top of the screen when you open the Python file.
-Or use the terminal directly: `python lecture-6/lecture-6-case-example.py`.
+Make sure your conda environment is activated (`conda activate esi-course`), then run the example from this lecture directly using the Play button on top of the screen when you open the Python file.
+Or use the terminal directly: `python lecture/lecture-case-example.py`.
 This should run without errors.

 #### Run it interactively
 Use the Jupyter extension to run the file interactively.
 To do this, open the file and use `CTRL+SHIFT+P` > `Jupyter: Run Current File in Interactive Window`.
 This will open an interactive window, where you can explore variables, rerun code and inspect plots.